dirkarnez/winappclick/README.md

   - [Macro Recorder, trial version](https://www.macrorecorder.com/)

 ### How to use
+1. Place the `start.bat` script to the directory where `nircmd.exe` is located
-1. Specify your app
+2. Specify your app
-2. Specify number of loops, e.g. the `3` in the script
+3. Specify number of loops, e.g. the `3` in the script
+4. Specify how the automation